pierrick-giffard/STAMM/ReadMe.md

 ## General considerations

-STAMM needs 4 variables to run: U, the zonal velocity; V, the meridional velocity; T, the temperature; and a food proxy (NPP for example).
+STAMM needs 4 variables to run: U and V, respectively the zonal and meridional surface current velocities; T, the ocean surface temperature; and a food proxy (Net Primary Production - NPP for example).

-Variables can be on regular or non-regular grids (Orca for example), A-grid or C-grid, at the time resolution you want.
-Parcels will take care of spatial and temporal interpolations.
+The model accepts regular and non-regular grids (Orca for example), A-grid or C-grid, at any time resolution.
+PARCELS will take care of spatial and temporal interpolations.
 The food proxy (NPP for example) can be on a different grid than physics variables (U, V and T).
-For the moment, STAMM was tested with 2D grids only (the surface layer was extracted).
+For the moment, STAMM was tested with A-grids only.
 The food proxy needs to be vertically integrated.

-## Download from CMEMS
+## Download data from CMEMS

 You can download data directly on the CMEMS website.
 We also created a script to help downloading a whole dataset: _STIT/preprocessing/Extract\_CMEMS\_data.py_.